 (optional, default proportional)

-A value defining the relative importance of the weights (if 'EMwmean' was given to argument em.algo).
-A high value will strongly discriminate good models from the bad ones (see Details), while proportional will attribute weights proportionally to the models evaluation scores
+If em.algo = 'EMWmean', a numeric value defining the relative importance of weights.
+A high value will strongly discriminate good models from the bad ones (see Details).
+It is also possible to set it to proportional and weights will be proportional to the single models evaluation scores, or to provide a function.

 nb.cpu